 There has been surprisingly little testing since Dirks of the limits of the personal benefit test.
 In one controversial case, SEC v.
-Stevens, the SEC alleged that a corporate CEO, before making a general release to the public, had disclosed information regarding disappointing revenues to certain analysts and told them that earnings, therefore, might be lower than expected.
-The SEC further maintained that the CEO had made such disclosures in an effort to enhance his reputation within the investment community.
-In settling with the SEC, the CEO agreed to pay \$126,455, representing the amount of losses avoided by those shareholders who sold the company's stock prior to the eventual public announcement of such financial
+Stevens, the SEC alleged that a corporate CEO, before making a general release to the public, had disclosed information regarding disappointing revenues to certain analysts and told them that earnings, therefore, might be lower than

-75 Chiarella, 445 U.S. 222.
+&lt;sup>88 Chiarella, 445 U.S. 222.

-Dirks, 463 U.S. 646.
+&lt;sup>89 Dirks, 463 U.S. 646.